GenYCoder/Interactive-Growth-Chart/README.md

 # Interactive-Growth-Chart
 It's an interactive chart that shows projected growth made with AngularJS<br>
+The data used for this application is fake for testing purposes.
 Demo of this application can be view <a href="http://genycoder.github.io/Interactive-Growth-Chart/">here</a>